 I am dedicated to supporting and enabling the flourishing of humanity in the 21st century.

-I left Stanford in 2010 to found a company that produced the Startup Genome Project and a software product called Compass.
+I left Stanford in 2010 during my freshman year to found a company that produced the Startup Genome Project and a software product called Compass.

-To date the Startup Genome has collected the world’s largest comprehensive dataset of high growth early stage technology startups and released 3 highly-regarded reports that have been downloaded over 100,000 times and covered in many national publications including WSJ, HBR & PBS, adopted into the curriculum of 100+ universities & startup accelerators and inspired numerous businesses and political initiatives.
+To date the Startup Genome has collected the world’s largest comprehensive dataset of high growth early stage technology startups and released 4 highly-regarded reports that have been read by over 1 Million people and covered in many national publications including WSJ, HBR & PBS, adopted into the curriculum of 100+ universities & startup accelerators and inspired numerous businesses and political initiatives.

 Compass has developed technology that is essentially a “data refinery” or an “analyst in the cloud”: the user puts low value data in and gets high value data back.
 It is currently used by more than 30,000 CEOs worldwide.